Frequently Asked Questions

 Can I have a refrigerator?

-Full-size residential refrigerators are provided in each unit at Blue Ridge, the Gardens, Grand Strand, Low Country, Piedmont, Sandhills, and the Woods.
-One UL (Underwriters Laboratories) certified refrigerator under 4.6 cubic feet is allowed (per resident) in Chanticleer, CINO, Eaglin, Ingle, Teal and Tradition Halls.
+Full-size residential refrigerators are provided in each unit at Blue Ridge, the Gardens, Grand Strand, Low Country, Piedmont, Sandhills, The Cove, and the Woods.
+One UL (Underwriters Laboratories) certified refrigerator no larger than 4.6 cubic feet is allowed (per resident) in Chanticleer, DeCenzo, Singleton-Young, Eaglin, Ingle, and Tradition halls.

 Can I have a microwave?

-Each apartment at Blue Ridge, Grand Strand, Low Country, Piedmont and Sandhills have microwaves already installed in the kitchen area.
+Each apartment at Blue Ridge, Grand Strand, Low Country, Piedmont, Sandhills, and The Cove have microwaves already installed in the kitchen area.
 Residents living in other spaces are allowed to have a UL (Underwriters Laboratories) certified microwave provided that it is less than 1000 watts.
 University Housing recommends that you talk with your roommates before purchasing a microwave for your space to avoid having multiple units in one room.

 What type of bed will I have?

-All Main Campus living spaces (Chanticleer, CINO, Eaglin, the Gardens, Ingle, Teal, Tradition, and the Woods) and all double occupancy bedrooms at University Place (Grand Strand, Low Country, and Sandhills) have extra-long twin beds (36” x 80”).
-Single bedrooms in University Place (Blue Ridge, Grand Strand, Low Country, Piedmont, and Sandhills) have a full-size bed.
+All Township Circle and Elvington Loop living spaces (Chanticleer, DeCenzo, Eaglin, the Gardens, Ingle, Singleton-Young, Tradition, and the Woods) and all double occupancy bedrooms at Grand Strand have extra-long twin beds (36” x 80”).
+Single bedrooms in University Place (Blue Ridge, Grand Strand, Low Country, Piedmont, Sandhills, and The Cove) have double-size beds.
+Go to this website for more specific information.

 Can I loft my bed?

-Bicycles should be stored on the bicycle racks provided on the exterior of the residential facilities.
-Bicycles are not permitted in University Housing and cannot be stored on balconies.
+Bicycles and electric scooters should be stored on the bicycle racks provided on the exterior of the residential facilities.
+Bicycles and electric scooters are not permitted in University Housing and cannot be stored on balconies.

 What do we do with trash?